Sukhpal Singh Ahluwalia

 Sukhpal Singh Ahluwalia (born October 1958) is a British businessman and entrepreneur based in London.

 He is the founder and Non-Executive Chairman of Dominvs Group, a real estate, hospitality and asset management company.
 Ahluwalia also is founder and former Executive Chairman of car parts distributor Euro Car Parts.

 Early life

-Born in Kampala, Uganda into a Sikh family, Ahluwalia’s parents emigrated to the UK in 1972, when Ahluwalia was 13 years old, to escape persecution under Idi Amin.
+Born in Kampala, Uganda into an Indian Sikh family, Ahluwalia’s parents emigrated to the UK in 1972, when Ahluwalia was 13 years old, to escape persecution of Asians under Idi Amin.
 When they arrived in the UK, the family spent a year in temporary shared accommodation.

 As a teenager, Ahluwalia spent time in the markets of Petticoat Lane and Liverpool Street.

 Career

 Euro Car Parts

 Ahluwalia founded Euro Car Parts in 1978 after borrowing £5,000 from his father and bank loan to buy a car parts shop in Willesden, London.
 The shop, originally called Highway Autos, was renamed Euro Car Parts a year later.

 In 1981, Ahluwalia opened a second branch of the company in the Willesden area.
 The company originally supplied car parts for BMW, Mercedes, Porsche and VW vehicles.
 The company expanded to become a leading supplier of parts, paints and equipment for cars and light commercial vehicles in the UK.

 By 2011, Euro Car Parts employed 3,500 people across 89 locations.
 In October 2011, Ahluwalia sold Euro Car Parts to LKQ Corporation for £280 million, with a supplementary £55 million if targets were met.
 After the sale, Ahluwalia became Executive Chairman of LKQ Corporation's businesses in the UK, Ireland and India, but stepped down from the board in December 2018.